JamesHizon/Open-ended-Capstone-Final/README.md

 ### Diagram Representing Data Flow from One Component to Another via AWS Resources

+The following includes the flow of data via architecture diagram created through Draw.io:

 ![alt text](https://github.com/JamesHizon/Open-ended-Capstone-Final/blob/main/OE_Capstone_Step_7.drawio.png)

+Above, we can see that I planned to use Redshift, and imagined how the end user would deal with the data.
+One can create a dashboard via AWS Quicksight or even try to build a predictive model via AWS SageMaker.
+Yet, based on AWS Educate account, I was limited to only deal with AWS S3, but could still interact with Glue and Athena for cost-effective querying of data.

 ### Other Relevant Information
 I worked with AWS Educate account to work on my data pipeline project, where I was able to work with most of the key important services for data engineering.
 Yet, I was still limited due to the availability of resources on the account.